N3RDIUM/n3rdium.dev/README.md

 TODOs:
 - [ ] Add more TODOs? 😅
+- [ ] Fix a lot of SEO stuff.
+Write proper readmes for projects and link here.
 - [x] Fix the gallery page for mobile devices
 - [x] Add alt text in the astro image index
 - [x] GitHub Action w/ py script to auto-update the sitemap and post json files